The Norman B. Spencer Essay Prize

-- The competition is open to members in good standing of lodges on the Register of the UGLE or of other recognised Grand Lodges.
-Applicants may select their own subject which must be within the fields of Masonic History, Symbolism, Ritual, Biography, Antiquities, Architecture or any other subject deemed to be of historical importance.
-Lodge Histories and local Masonic History are acceptable if of broad interest.
+- The competition is open to members of lodges on the register of the UGLE or other recognised grand lodges.
+Applicants may select their own subject which must be within the fields of Masonic history, symbolism, ritual, biography, antiquities, architecture, or another subject deemed to be of historical importance.
+Lodge Histories and local Masonic History are acceptable if of wider interest.

 - No one is eligible who has previously been awarded the Norman B. Spencer Prize or who has been invited to read a paper at a meeting of Quatuor Coronati Lodge.

-- The Prize of £200 is awarded for the entry in each year judged by the Board of Assessors as being the winner, or it may be divided between entrants.
+- The Prize (£200) is awarded for the entry judged by the Board of Assessors each year as being the winner, or it may be divided between entrants.
 The decision of the Board is final.

-- Essays should consist of 5,000 to 10,000 words in English and should be submitted in Word, Open Office or PDF format, and contain the author’s name, address and email address as the first page.
+- Essays should consist of 5,000 to 10,000 words in English and should be submitted in Word format; entries should contain the author’s name, address, and email address as the first page.

-- The fundamental purpose of Quatuor Coronati is Masonic research and it is therefore expected that entries will contain relevant content.
+- The purpose of Quatuor Coronati is Masonic research and it is expected that entries will contain relevant content.
 Papers of a philosophical nature are unlikely to qualify.

 Norman B. Spencer